microsoft/X-Mem/README.md

 HARDWARE:

 - Intel x86, x86-64, or x86-64 with AVX CPU.
-AMD CPUs should also work although this has not been tested!
+AMD CPUs that are compatible with Intel Architecture ISAs should also work although this has not been tested extensively.
 - ARM Cortex-A series processors with VFP and NEON extensions.
 Specifically tested on ARM Cortex A9 (32-bit) which is ARMv7.
 64-bit builds for ARMv8-A should also work but have not been tested.
 GNU/Linux builds only.
-You can attempt Windows, but I have issues linking the 32-bit version and compiling the NEON version.
-Also, as far as I can see there is no Windows support for ARMv8 at all.
+ARM on Windows can compile using VC++, but cannot link due to a lack of library support for desktop/command-line ARM apps.
+This may be resolved in the future.
+If you can get this working, let us know!

 WINDOWS: